Libby Kennedy: Departure and return

+On 5 June 2003, Valentine filmed her final scenes before taking six months maternity leave from the show.
+She became the first ever actress to take maternity leave from Neighbours.
+Valentine stated "I was so clucky a few years ago, and I was sussing it out, just what would happen out of curiosity and how they would deal with it.
+I couldn't believe it – it's an amazing stroke of luck that for nearly 20 years that the show's been going, and they haven't had any long-term cast member fall pregnant.
+Trust me to be the first."
+Valentine also admitted that the producers had difficulty hiding her pregnancy before she left.
+On-screen, Libby takes a break from Erinsborough.

 Valentine decided to depart Neighbours in 2004, so she could pursue other acting roles and spend time with her daughter.
 However, she did make a brief return in 2005 for the show's 20th anniversary episode, "Friends for Twenty Years".
 In 2007, Neighbours suffered a decline in ratings and plans were made to take storylines "back to basics", so they would be less controversial and focus more on relationships and family dynamics.
 It was then announced that Valentine would be reprising her role of Libby.
 Of her comeback Valentine said "I really felt like I was coming home and it was very easy to slip back into the role of Libby, she's like an old friend.
 Plus she was older and the writers were able to do a lot more with her so it was a great time to return."
 Valentine initially intended to return to Neighbours for a brief time.